Infanterie/Epic-RPG-Bot/README.md

 # Epic-RPG-Bot
-Epic RPG Bot - Discord Mod
+Epic RPG Bot - Discord Mod / Use source code to build into new .exe (Auto py to exe) or use the .exe.
+Identical.

 Epic RPG Discord: https://discord.gg/epicrpg